rails/rails/guides/source/action_view_overview.md

 </div>
 ```

-A full-length RSS example actually used on Basecamp:
+Below is a full-length RSS example actually used on Basecamp:

 ```ruby
 xml.rss("version" => "2.0", "xmlns:dc" => "http://purl.org/dc/elements/1.1/") do